Underserved communities are experiencing a shortage of primary care physicians

 MMAF: a track record of collaboration, service and success

-Initiative for Access, with the support of HealthPartners, UCare, the Blue Cross Blue Shield of Minnesota Foundation, Hennepin Health Foundation, the foundations of the Twin Cities Medical Society and others, is helping two primary care physicians address their educational debt in exchange for their three to four-year commitments to practice in an underserved community in the Twin Cities.
+Initiative for Access, with the support of HealthPartners, UCare, the Blue Cross Blue Shield of Minnesota Foundation, Hennepin Health Foundation, the foundations of the Twin Cities Medical Society and others, is helping two primary care physicians address their educational debt in exchange for their three to four-year commitments to practice in underserved communities in the Twin Cities.

 You can make it happen

-But we still need your help!
+We still need your help!
 With just $16,300 to go to complete the $100,000 challenge, your gift today can make a real difference.
 Your gift will improve access to health care and make a positive impact on the health and the lives of our neighbors.
 Just click "Donate Now" at the top of this page.